carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 ## Visualising a workflow

 A workflow is actually a directed acyclic graph (DAG).
 This means that the workflow has a certain direction, from inputs to outputs, and has no cycles.
 A CWL workflow is a dependency graph.
-Each step in the workflow depends on either an input or another step.
+Each input for a step in the workflow depends on either a workflow-level input or a particular output from another step.

 To visualise a workflow, a graph can be used.
 This can be done before a CWL script is written to visualise how the different steps connect to eachother.
 It is also possible to make a graph after the CWL script has been written.
 This graph can be generated using online tools or the build-in function in `cwltool`.